BroadR-Reach

-BroadR-Reach technology is an Ethernet physical layer standard designed for automotive connectivity applications.
+BroadR-Reach (later also known as OPEN Alliance BroadR-Reach or OABR) technology is an Ethernet physical layer standard designed for automotive connectivity applications.
 BroadR-Reach allows multiple in-vehicle systems to simultaneously access information over unshielded single twisted pair cable.
 BroadR-Reach was invented and is promoted by Broadcom Corporation, now Broadcom Limited.

 Networks

 Using BroadR-Reach technology in automotive enables the migration from multiple closed applications to an open Ethernet-based network.
-This allows automotive manufacturers to incorporate multiple electronic systems and devices, such as advanced safety features (i.e. 360- degree surround view parking assistance, rear-view cameras and collision avoidance systems) and comfort and infotainment features.
-The automotive-qualified BroadR-Reach Ethernet physical layer standard can be combined with IEEE 802.3 compliant switch technology to deliver 100Mbit/s over unshielded single twisted pair cable.
+This allows automotive manufacturers to incorporate multiple electronic systems and devices, such as advanced safety features (i.e. 360-degree surround view parking assistance, rear-view cameras and collision avoidance systems) and comfort and infotainment features.
+The automotive-qualified BroadR-Reach Ethernet physical layer standard can be combined with IEEE 802.3 compliant switch technology to deliver 100 Mbit/s over unshielded single twisted pair cable.
 This innovation bypasses traditional cabling for Ethernet connectivity, allowing all vehicle components to connect using wires that are lighter and more cost effective.